shiftregister-vg/gopad/README.md

 1. Each edit is converted into an operation (insert or delete)
 2. Operations are transformed against each other to maintain consistency
 3. The transformed operations are applied to each client's document
+4. State is persisted in Redis and synchronized across all server instances

 ## License